brecheisen37/TLD-Autosaves/README.md

 There's an option to save when a blizzard starts.
 There are options for triggering saves when you wound an animal, a predator starts pursuing you, or specific animals become aware of you.

+## Special Thanks
+Scavenger for mod ideas and playtesting.

 ## Changelog
 ### 1.1.0
  - larger range of periodic save seconds slider